Last Christmas I made some fabulous illuminated bottle lights for my home. I loved them so much I thought why not make some DIY Halloween lights too.

 How To Make DIY Halloween Lights in Bottles

-1. The first thing to do is to remove any lables from the bottles you are going to use.
-I find that if I soak the bottles in hot soapy water for about half an hour most labels simply then peal off.If after soaking you are still left with a sticky residue where the label was.
-Either scrub this with a scourer or you can get a special sticky label remover.
+After soaking, you are still left with a sticky residue where the label was.
+Either scrub this with a scourer, or you can get a special sticky label remover.

-2. Next, dry the bottles and then choose what silhouettes you want for the DIY Halloween lights on each bottle.
+Step 2: Dry the bottles and choose what silhouettes you want for the DIY Halloween lights on each bottle.
 Stick the Halloween stickers or die cuts onto the bottles.
-If you do use glue for this then make sure you use a repositional/temporary adhesive.
+If you use glue for this, use a repositional/temporary adhesive.

-3. Then spray paint the bottle either black or Halloween orange.
-I painted a few bottles black and a few bottles orange so I ended up with enough bottle lights for a Halloween light display.
+Step 3: Then spray paint the bottle either black or Halloween orange.
+I painted a few bottles black and a few bottles orange, so I ended up with enough bottle lights for a Halloween light display.

-4. Finally, once the paint has dried carefully peel away the Halloween shapes.
+Step 4: Finally, carefully peel away the Halloween shapes once the paint has dried.
 Then all that is left to do is to pop one of the cork lights into the top of each bottle.

 I love the way the lights shine through the Halloween silhouette.
 You can easily create a fun DIY Halloween lights display for your mantle by using a variety of bottle shapes in both orange and black.

-These DIY Halloween lights really are at their best on the dark nights when the tiny fairy lights inside the bottles shine through the scary Halloween shapes.
+These upcycled Halloween lights are at their best on nights when the tiny fairy lights inside the bottles shine through the scary Halloween shapes.

-The cork lights are very easy to use, they just have a simple on-off switch on the top You can buy the string lights in various lengths and can even get rechargeable ones.
+The cork lights are straightforward to use; they have a simple on-off switch on the top.
+You can buy various lengths of string lights and even rechargeable ones.

 If you still have the original corks from your old wine bottles, save them for another fun Halloween craft.
 They can be turned into spooky Halloween wine cork Characters to hang in a garland.